GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab11-solution/README.md

 2. Only if time permits: Bulk operations: you will modify the writing mechanism to write 5 Payments at a time.

 ## 1 Lab setup
-Make sure you restart gs-agent and gs-ui (or at least undeploy all Processing Units using gs-ui)
+Make sure you restart the service grid and gs-ui (or at least undeploy all Processing Units using gs-ui)

 1.1 Open %XAP_TRAINING_HOME%/xap-dev-training-lab11-solution project with intellij (open pom.xml) <br />
 1.2 Run mvn install